Violence Against Paramedics

-The OPA supports an Act to amend the Criminal Code (assaults against health care professionals and first responders) in an effort to stop violence against paramedics.
+The OPA has been supporting multiple attempts to amend the Criminal Code (assaults against persons who provide health care and first responders) in an effort to stop violence against paramedics.

-There needs to be significant consequences when helpers, such as first responders, are hurt by violence.
+There needs to be significant consequences when helpers, such as persons who provide health care or first responders, are hurt by violence.

 - Paramedic Chiefs of Canada - Position Statement (Violence Against Paramedics)